 Figure 2 at right illustrates the construction of the ZIF-compatible sensor.

 FlexiForce® Sensors are available in standard and custom configurations to satisfy the unique requirements of your product or application.
 Below are some recent examples of how FlexiForce sensors have been used in various applications.

 Tekscan offers a variety of off-the-shelf FlexiForce® options in standard forms for testing and prototyping.
 Standard sensors start at just $65 for a pack of four sensors, and can be purchased online.

 Before committing to a large volume of custom sensors, some customers prefer to order a small quantity of custom sensors to ensure that the intended design will in fact be successful in their application.
 Our sales engineers work closely with customers to develop a package which includes design, tooling, and prototype sensors for one flat fee.
-Please complete the Request for Quote button above and indicate that you are interested in learning more about prototyping options and cost estimates.
+Contact us to discuss prototyping options in more detail.

-Custom sensor options are available for OEM applications requiring larger quantities of sensors.
+Custom sensor options are available for OEM applications requiring large quantities of sensors (typically 1000 pieces or more).
 Sensor piece-price is determined by a number of factors, including size, quantity, and performance criteria.
-To initiate the quoting process and learn more about capabilities, please click on the Request for Quote button above and provide detail of your product or application and sensor requirements and we will follow up to provide a custom sensor quote.
+To initiate the quoting process and learn more about capabilities, please complete the online Custom FlexiForce Sensor RFQ form.

 A FlexiForce sales engineer will contact you as soon as possible to discuss your requirements and provide more detail regarding the customization process.